Prenilpotent pairs in the E10 root system

 This negative result is balanced by the fact that in many interesting cases, including $E_{10}$, most of the prenilpotent pairs can be ignored because their Chevalley relations follow from those of other prenilpotent pairs.
 There are two approaches to this.
-The first is due to Abramenko and M\"uhlherr \cite{Abramenko-Muhlherr}\cite{Muhlherr}\cite{Caprace}, and applies to Kac--Moody groups associated to $2$-spherical Dynkin diagrams, over fields, with some exceptions over $\F_2$ and~$\F_3$.
-The second approach is due to the author, partly in joint work with Carbone \cite{Allcock-amalgams}\cite{Allcock-affine}\cite{Allcock-Carbone}.
-It works over general rings, but requires stronger hypotheses on the diagram.
-Both approaches apply to affine diagrams (of rank${}\geq3$) and all simply laced hyperbolic diagrams, including $E_{10}$.
+The first is due to Abramenko and M\"uhlherr \cite{Abramenko-Muhlherr}\cite{Caprace}\cite{Muhlherr}, and applies to Kac--Moody groups associated to $2$-spherical Dynkin diagrams, over fields, with some exceptions over $\F_2$ and~$\F_3$.
+The second approach is due to the author \cite{Allcock-amalgams}\cite{Allcock-affine}; see also \cite{Allcock-Carbone}.
+It works over general rings, but requires some conditions on the diagram.
+Both approaches apply to all irreducible affine diagrams (of rank${}\geq3$) and all simply laced diagrams without $A_1$ components, such as $E_{10}$.
 In both cases the result is that $\tilde{\G}_{\!A}(R)$ is the direct limit of the family of groups $\tilde{\G}_B(R)$, where $B$ varies over the $1$- and $2$-node subdiagrams of~$A$.
-So one may neglect Tits' Chevalley-style relations for prenilpotent pairs that don't appear in the root systems of the various~$B$'s.
+So one may discard almost all of Tits' Chevalley-style relations, without changing the resulting group.
 In the author's approach, one even obtains an explicit presentation (often finite) given in terms of the Dynkin diagram, for example $\tilde{\G}_{E_{10}}(R)$ and $\tilde{\G}_{E_{10}}(\Z)$ in theorem~\XX{1} and corollary~\XX{2} of \cite{Allcock-Carbone}.

 Now we begin the $E_{10}$-specific material.
-Although some properties of $E_{10}$ simplify the analysis, notably its unimodularity, similar ideas should apply to other hyperbolic root systems (see section~\ref{sec-other-lattices}).
-The $E_{10}$ Dynkin diagram is

-Its corresponding generalized Cartan matrix is symmetric, so it may be regarded as an inner product matrix on the root lattice $\Lambda$.
+We write $\Lambda$ for the root lattice, i.e., the integer span of the simple roots.
+The generalized Cartan matrix $A$ for $E_{10}$ is got from \eqref{eq-E10-diagram} in the usual way: $A_{ii}=2$ for each node $i$ of the diagram, and $A_{ij}=-1$ or~$0$ according to whether distinct nodes $i$ and~$j$ are joined or not.
+This matrix is symmetric, so it may be regarded as an inner product matrix on $\Lambda$.
+For $x\in\Lambda$, the norm of $x$ means $x\cdot x$, usually written $x^2$.
 The Weyl group $W$ acts on $\Lambda$ by isometries.
-We will never refer to imaginary roots, so we follow Tits \cite{} in using ``root'' to mean ``real root'', i.e., ``$W\!$-image of a simple root''.
+We will never refer to imaginary roots, so we follow Tits \cite{Tits} in using ``root'' to mean ``real root'', i.e., ``$W\!$-image of a simple root''.
 Now we can state our main result: